FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Key Parameters Ablation Studies

-In the main results, we set the number of latent tokens to \{4, 16, 64, 144, 256\}, randomly sampling from this set for each training batch.
+In the main results, we set the number of latent tokens to \{4, 16, 36, 64, 144\}, randomly sampling from this set for each training batch.
 We find that this random selection strategy balances the strengths of different token quantities and accelerates model convergence.
 As shown in Table~\ref{abl_latent_token}, we evaluate both fixed numbers of latent tokens and dynamic sampling from different ranges.
-Our results show that increasing the number of latent tokens leads to notable improvements in OCR tasks, which is consistent with our earlier findings.
+Our results show that increasing the number of latent tokens leads to notable improvements in OCR tasks.
 Conversely, reducing the number of latent tokens yields slight performance gains on general and vision-centric benchmarks.
-Furthermore, when extending the sampling range to \{16, 64, 144, 256, 576\}, the model does not exhibit significant performance improvements.
-We hypothesize that, with 576 latent tokens, the use of localized attention requires interpolating global information to a much higher resolution, which may reduce information density and consequently limit performance gains.
+Furthermore, when extending the sampling range to \{16, 36, 64, 144, 576\}, the model does not exhibit significant performance improvements.
+We hypothesize that, with 576 latent tokens, the use of localized attention limits each operation to only one token, which may reduce information density and consequently limit performance gains.